There might be any number of reasons: perhaps you didn't realise beforehand how much chickens can cost to keep.

 See my review of the one I consider to be the best automatic feeder, here.

-If your chickens can safely be allowed access to pasture, your problems are less severe.
+If your chickens can safely be allowed access to pasture, even if that's just a small garden, your problems are less severe.
 Foraging for food is an instinctive behaviour.
-If left to their own devices, chickens will find their own food in the unlikeliest of places.
+If left to their own devices, chickens will find their food in the unlikeliest of places.

 There's a distinct benefit of foraging, rather than feeding only grain: you'll discover that your chickens love meat.
 Not in the sense of a steak, but in the shape of bugs.
 Worms, grasshoppers, beetles, spiders, termites, ticks - more or less any bug that moves.